benbrimeyer/.lune/README.md

 - [Foreman global install instructions (System Tools)](https://github.com/Roblox/foreman?tab=readme-ov-file#system-tools)

 I would clone this repository into your global `.lune` directory.
+This will allow you to use these scripts from any directory on your machine.

 - On MacOSX, this would be your `~/.lune` directory.